-The DPT Program accepts students who will begin in August of each year.
+The Doctor of Physical Therapy (DPT) Program accepts students who will begin in August of each year.
 The program is highly competitive and only admits up to 32 students per year.
 At the time of matriculation, applicants must have earned an undergraduate degree and completed all pre-requisite courses.
 The competitive applicant will have a strong grade point average (e.g. > 3.5 for both overall and in pre-requisite courses), strong GRE scores, knowledge of the physical therapy profession (gained through volunteer or paid experience), and excellent communication skills.

-1. Applicants must apply through the American Physical Therapy Association (APTA) Physical Therapy Central Application Service (PTCAS).
+Step 1.
+First, applicants must apply through the American Physical Therapy Association (APTA) Physical Therapy Central Application Service (PTCAS)

-2. Complete WCU’s Graduate School application and pay the application fee.
+Step 2.
+Next, applicants must complete Western Carolina University’s Graduate School application and pay the application fee.

 The application deadline is October 1st.
 All application materials must be submitted to PTCAS and the WCU Graduate School by that date.

 The Early Decision (ED) application deadline is August 15, 2017.
 ED candidates to the program MUST have a fully completed application (no outstanding prerequisite coursework).
 ED applicants with competitive applications will be interviewed on September 8, 2017 (attendance is mandatory).
 ED candidates to the program must have a minimum overall AND prerequisite GPA of 3.5.
 GRE scores MUST have >30% score on the percentile score for each (verbal reasoning, quantitative reasoning, and analytical writing).
 NOTE: All applications with GRE scores below the minimum considered score will not be evaluated further.
 Applicants who wish to apply to the WCU DPT program but do not meet the minimum GRE score should retake the exam to achieve this minimum prior to submitting an application to our program.